 walked a half marathon--wait for it, it was the Disney Wine and Dine Half Marathon--

 wearing a boot.
 Foolish?
 Risky?
 I've been in a boot and all I can say is wearing it threw off my entire gait.
 I would imagine there's a huge risk of injury to the unaffected extremity.
-The author even commented in the post that she regretted her decision to bootwalk the race.
-But if you are interested in trying this, she has some suggestions how to best attempt this.
+The author comments in the post that she regretted her decision to boot walk the race.
+But if you are interested in trying this, she has some suggestions on how to best attempt this.
+I'd probably stay away.

 Common sense tells us that sometimes, as runners, we have to give ourselves a break.
-But all runners know that common sense isn't always common when it comes to race day decisions.
+But common sense isn't always common when it comes to race day or training decisions.
 There's no glory in being sidelined.
 An injured runner may be longing to participate in an event he trained for.
-Is the price to pay--more time off the road, medical bills, and worse--worth it?
+Is the price to pay--more time off the road, medical bills, or worse--worth it?